-CM Health is a proud member of the GLOBAL GREEN AND HEALTHY HOSPITALS NETWORK.
+Counties Manukau District is a proud member of the GLOBAL GREEN AND HEALTHY HOSPITALS NETWORK.

-Hospitals, health systems and health organizations representing the interests of thousands of hospitals from six continents have come together to form a global network dedicated to reducing its ecological footprint and promoting public environmental health.
-The Network is based on members’ commitment to implement the Global Green and Healthy Hospitals Agenda, a comprehensive environmental health framework for hospitals and health systems which was launched in October 2011.
+Hospitals, health systems, and health organizations representing the interests of thousands of hospitals from six continents have come together to form a global network dedicated to reducing its ecological footprint and promoting public environmental health.
+The Network is based on members’ commitment to implement the Global Green and Healthy Hospitals Agenda, a comprehensive environmental health framework for hospitals and health systems which were launched in October 2011.

 Carbon can be used as a common measure across all aspects of the organisation’s activities, such as waste, resource use, and energy.
 It ties all the impacts together in one common indicator, so we can keep track of our impact and our reduction progress.

 Carbon management has been essential to the larger Counties Manukau District sustainability plan.
 It is the primary driver within the strategic sustainability diagram that has been developed for CM Health.

 Originally the core objective was to reduce emissions enough to become carbon zero by 2050, however, on December 2nd 2020 central government issued a directive that all public sector organisations will be carbon neutral from 2025.